beratetik/market-app/README.md

 <hr />
 *Notes: I don't have time for the mobile styling.
-I only complete tablet and desktop designs.
+I only completed tablet and desktop designs.